Mali-Rubinstein/colorizer-project/README.md

 3. Server (Python – Flask)

-Built in Python using Flask .
+Built in Python using Flask.

 Loads the trained model and returns a colorized image when a grayscale image is sent.

-4. Client (React )
+4. Client (React)

 Graphical user interface built with React.